List of Legion characters: David Haller / Legion

 David Haller (portrayed by Dan Stevens) is the mutant son of Charles and Gabrielle Xavier.
 Haller was diagnosed with schizophrenia at a young age and following a suicide attempt was placed into Clockworks Psychiatric Hospital, where he meets and falls in love with Syd Barrett.
 After joining the Summerland group led by Melanie Bird, David is told that his schizophrenia was a lie, and he is in fact a powerful psychic mutant with advanced telepathic and telekinetic capabilities.
 In their labor to harness his powers, David and people at Summerland discover that something else exists inside his mind.
 It is eventually revealed to David by his sister that he was adopted; he comes to the conclusion that his real father gave him away in an attempt to protect him from the Shadow King, a psychic parasite that infested David's mind at a young age.
 After being trapped in a high-tech orb for a year, he finds that Summerland has joined forces with Division 3 to stop the Shadow King.
-Because of the information revealed by Shadow King, David goes on the run from Division 3 with Lenny as they set up a cult while gaining Switch as an ally.
-When he works to rescue Switch from Division 3, he starts to call himself Legion.
+In the second season, after revealing his own true villainous nature and raping Syd, David goes on the run from Division 3 with Lenny as they set up a cult.
+In the third season, gaining Switch as an ally and seeking to change history, David calls himself Legion.

 Stevens was cast in February 2016, and joined the series because of showrunner Noah Hawley's involvement, and after exploring the source material.
 Casting Stevens alleviated Hawley's concerns about focusing the series on David's internal issues, as "he's very vulnerable and also very strong" and can be endearing to the audience.
 Hawley created a 160-track playlist to help Stevens understand David's mindset, which included "everything from experimental French sound design, people screaming into bins and such, to Pink Floyd and everything in between."
 Stevens also did extensive research on mental health to prepare for the role, talking to both sufferers and doctors.
 He felt this allowed him to "really [take] on board" the "vividness of the reality", and said that there are "different ways of perceiving crazy people ... it's such a misunderstood condition."
 Hawley and the cast kept secrets from Stevens about the character and plot so that the actor could identify with David's confusion about reality.

 David's earlier life is shown in several flashbacks and dream sequences, with the character portrayed by Tobias Austen and Noah Hegglin Houben as an infant, Sebastian Billinsley-Rodriguez as a toddler, Christian Convery as a four-year-old, Luke Roessler as a six-to-eight-year-old, Jacob Hoppenbrouwer as a ten-to-twelve-year-old, and Alex Mulgrew as a sixteen-year-old.